What Is the Apgar Score?

 Article Translations: (Spanish)

-The Apgar test is usually given to a baby twice: once at 1 minute after birth, and again at 5 minutes after birth.
-Sometimes, if there are concerns about the baby's condition or the score at 5 minutes is low, the test may be scored for a third time at 10 minutes after birth.
+The test is usually given twice: once at 1 minute after birth, and again at 5 minutes after birth.
+Sometimes, if there are concerns about the baby's condition, the test may be given again.

-Five factors are used to evaluate the baby's condition and each factor is scored on a scale of 0 to 2, with 2 being the best score:
+In the test, five things are used to check a baby's health.
+Each is scored on a scale of 0 to 2, with 2 being the best score: